 - Prescription drug subsidies (You’ll pay a part of the cost, though drug prices in Spain are much lower than in the USA.)

-Note: Dental is NOT covered by public insurance.
-You’ll need private medical insurance in Spain that includes dental cover or pay full price.
+Note: Dental care is NOT covered by public insurance.
+In Spain, you’ll need private health insurance that includes dental coverage or dental insurance.
+If you don’t have dental cover, you’ll pay full price at the dentist.

 Can foreigners get healthcare in Spain?